RylanYoung/Cisco-packet-tracer/README.md

 - Dynamic Host Configuration Protocol (DHCP)
 - Access Control Lists (ACLs)
 - Network Security Hardening
-- Development of critical thinking and problem-solving skills in cybersecurity.
+- Development of critical thinking and troubleshooting skills in cybersecurity and networking.

 ### Tools Used